-- 1. the run time of that session (seconds). - 2. the number of rounds that were completed - $3.\,$ the exception message, if an exception occured - 4. the deadline = maximum amount of time/rounds for this session. - 5. whether an agreement was reached (Yes) or not (No). - 6. whether there was a discount factor (i.e. discount(1,1) is not 1) (Yes or No). - 7. the final number of agreeing parties - 8. the minimum utility achieved by the parties - 9. the maximum utility achieved by the parties - 10. the distance to the pareto curve (the nearest bidpoint on the pareto) - 11. the distance to the nash optimum point - 12. the distance to the social welfare point - 13. the names of all parties - 14. the un-discounted utilities of all parties. - 15. the discounted utilities of all parties
+- 1. the run time of that session (seconds). - 2. the number of rounds that were completed - 3. the exception message, if an exception occured - 4. the deadline = maximum amount of time/rounds for this session. - 5. whether an agreement was reached (Yes) or not (No). - 6. whether there was a discount factor (i.e. discount(1,1) is not 1) (Yes or No). - 7. the final number of agreeing parties - 8. the minimum utility achieved by the parties - 9. the maximum utility achieved by the parties - 10. the distance to the pareto curve (the nearest bidpoint on the pareto) - 11. the distance to the nash optimum point - 12. the distance to the social welfare point - 13. the names of all parties - 14. the un-discounted utilities of all parties. - 15. the discounted utilities of all parties - 16. the perceived utilities of all parties.

+- 17. the user bother of all parties

-- 16. the perceived utilities of all parties. - 17. the profile names of all the parties
+- 18. the user utility of all parties

+- 19. the profile names of all the parties

 If the profile is a Utilityspace, then the discounted and un-discounted utilities are as in the original utilityspace provided to the agent.
 The perceived utility in that case equals to the discounted utility.
+The user utility as well, and the user bother is equal to 0.
 If the profile is a partially ordered profile, the core (but not the agent) knows the utility in the AdditiveUtilitySpace that was used to create the profile.
 In that case, the un-discounded and discounted utilities are utilities as in the AdditiveUtilitySpace.
 The agent is provided with another AdditiveUtilitySpace that was generated based on the partially ordered profile, and usually will differ from the original AdditiveUtilitySpace.
 The perceived utility is the (discounted) utility of the bid in that estimated space.
 The perceived utility is available only in the CSV file in tournament logs, not in XML log files.
+The user bother represents how much the agent performed elicitation actions.
+The user utility represents the true performance of the agent, it is equal to the discounted utility minus the user bother.